Melanostoma fasciatum

 Melanostoma fasciatum is a species of hoverfly found in New Zealand, where it is common in agricultural fields and gardens.
 Locally dense populations of this hoverfly species might effectively reduce pest infestation.
 Hence, they are perhaps an effective natural and non-toxic bioagent that may control and reduce aphid and small caterpillar populations.

 Taxonomy

 Melanostoma fasciatum was first described in 1850 by Pierre-Justin-Marie Macquart as Plesia fasciata.
-In 1860, Plesia was recognized as a synonym of Melanostoma.
+In 1860, Plesia was recognised as a synonym of Melanostoma.
 Plesia fasciata was then renamed as Melanostoma fasciatum.
 In 1901, Melanostoma apertum was described from a single specimen from Christchurch.
-This was later recognized to be a synonym of M. fasciatum.
+This was later recognised to be a synonym of M. fasciatum.

 Description

 The adults have a similar appearance to that of Melangyna novaezelandiae, another endemic hoverfly of New Zealand.
 The body is glossy black but the abdomen has three pairs of yellow patches on three segments.
 While stationary, the wings are folded over the abdomen.
 The compound eyes are relatively large and are coloured dark red.

 Larvae are legless and are initially pale after hatching from their egg, but will darken as they undergo molts.
 The rear end of the body has a projections that acts as a breathing tube for the larva.

 The eggs are white and may be laid singly or in clusters.